DD2480-Group22-2025/toga-docs/README.md

 ![core fonts after](UML/core_fonts_after.png)

-In the updated core Font file (core/src/toga/fonts.py), the str method now accepts font sizes as either a number or a CSS keyword.
-If the size is a CSS keyword (found in ABSOLUTE_FONT_SIZES or RELATIVE_FONT_SIZES), it outputs that keyword directly; otherwise, it appends "pt" to numeric values.
-Tests in core/tests/test_fonts.py verify that the string representation is correct for both numeric sizes and keywords (e.g., "small", "large").
+In the updated core Font file (`core/src/toga/fonts.py`), the str method now accepts font sizes as either a number or a CSS keyword.
+If the size is a CSS keyword (found in `ABSOLUTE_FONT_SIZES` or `RELATIVE_FONT_SIZES`), it outputs that keyword directly; otherwise, it appends "pt" to numeric values.
+Tests in `core/tests/test_fonts.py` verify that the string representation is correct for both numeric sizes and keywords (e.g., `small`, `large`).

 **Core pack before**